-Being the only vegan in a meat-eating world can be very isolating and lonely.
+Being the only vegan in a meat-eating world can feel isolating and lonely.
 You may find that you are unable to express your opinions and concerns as you know there will be little understanding from the people around you.
-There is also a fear of being alienated if you express these feelings.
+There is also a fear of being alienated.
 All of this can put pressure on you to turn your back on veganism, but that would be a shame as it is important to stand by your beliefs.

 If you want to meet more vegan people then joining a local vegan social group is the way forward.
 There you can meet kindred spirits who share the same values.
 You will get a sense of belonging and enjoy the help and support that only other vegans can give.

-- Once you are sure there are no local vegan social groups, then it’s time to create your own!
-With today’s social media and emailing facilities, as well as the traditional old methods, it really is easy to do and we can show you how to get started!
+Well then, perhaps it’s time to create your own!
+With today’s social media it really is easy to set up a group and we can show you how to get started!

 Here are some links on how to get started on social media, networks and how to set up an e-mail account:

 The target audience, apart from the obvious local vegan population, should be anyone who is vegan curious.
 That is someone who would like to know more about being vegan, with a view to becoming vegan in the future.

 We should always encourage more people to join us and to adopt a more compassionate, environmentally friendly and healthier lifestyle.